L4 Difficult

 Is Toronto a good city for Real Estate Agents to immigrate to?

 Highly variable income tied to market conditions.
-Active markets in Calgary and suburban regions offer the most accessible entry.
+Active markets in Calgary, Seattle, and suburban US regions offer the most accessible entry.
 Most diverse city in Canada.
 Large South Asian, Chinese, and Filipino communities with extensive settlement support.
 The financial data suggests Real Estate Agents should weigh Toronto carefully — the housing cost relative to income is high.
 Calgary offers a comparably strong job market with significantly lower housing pressure.

 LAKıVE